shubhampandeymv/OTPReaderInUnity/README.md

 # OTPReaderInUnity
-Generate and send opt and read it automatically on received device
+Generate and send opt .
+Read received OTP automatically on receiver's device .
+This project is on Unity3D.